New View Overview ---> New View Main Page, abxn Main Page. About this Page. Contact.

 Law, in contemporary perspectives, is either something to enforce order and which it is noble to keep, or it is a constraining harshness, a power that dominates, and something it is noble to escape from.

 But law in the Biblical sense is none of those.
-It is not enforced, and also It is not constraining nor is it harsh, and it does not dominate.
+It is not primarily enforced, and also it is not constraining nor is it harsh, and it does not dominate.
 Neither keeping nor escaping from the law are noble.
+Law expresses the ways in which Creation was and is designed to operate to bring Good for all so that it works well together.
+Paul understood this well.

 Why Law?